In Egypt, host of COP27, a small step toward green energy

 The government has revealed few details on how it will implement or finance the 2035 vision.
 Foreign investment will likely play a big part, as countries in Europe look south for solar power.
 The European Bank for Reconstruction and Development has allotted $10 billion of funding for over 150 projects across Egypt, with Benban claimed as one of its major successes.

-The farm is designed to grow as demand for solar energy increases.
+The sprawling farm is designed to grow as demand for solar energy increases.

 ‘‘It offers great potential for us and other investors,’’ said Faisal Eissa, general manager for Egypt at Lekela, a Dutch company that has invested in Benban.